Eric20Junior/alx-pre_course/README.md

-This is a Git project for ALX Students
+This is a Git project for ALX Students..